bradchristie/taminations-flutter/assets/c1/recycle.md

 ## Split / Box Recycle

 From Box Circulate formation:
-Without letting go hands with the leaders, the trailers [Extend](../b2/extend.md) and
+Without letting go hands with the Leaders, the Trailers [Extend](../b2/extend.md) and
 [U-Turn Back](../b1/turn_back.md), to end with their original outside hands joined.
-The leaders follow along, becoming the ends of the resulting Wave.
+The Leaders follow along, becoming the ends of the resulting Wave.

 >